Benevolent-Roosters/otter-cli/README.md

 }`

 ## Usage
   After installation, open the command line to a repo you've linked to Otter.IO.
-Run 'otter cli' to initate the CLI.
+Run 'node index.js' inside the 'otter-cli' folder stored in your node_modules to initate the CLI.

 ## Operations